data-integration-toolkit/ditk/graph/embedding/edge2vec/readme.md

 This code has not been put in Jupiter notebook because the entire code was originally implemented in python 2 and was run on a specific version of scipy and gensim which are not compatible with jupyter notebook package.
 So migrating this code to Python 3 was possible, but still there was a version collision of these packages.
 Hence, was unable to run this on Jupyter notebook.

+## Evaluation Metrics

+This paper implemetation originally did not have any evaluation metric.
+I came up with cosine similarity between the entitites in the input.
+This metric gives a visualisation on how closely similar the entities are depending on if they have an edge between them.

 ## Citation

 if you use the code, please cite: